jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/drafts/2018-01-07-recollection-my-journey-with-business-rules-part-1.md

 }
 ```

+<small>_("Look at that mess...
+700 lines of code...
+I packed everything in one Form... and the presentation layer knows about DataSets!" :laughing:)_</small>

-_"Why no BLL?"_
+_"But, why no BLL?"_

-Because during that time, I really liked the drag-and-drop things that Visual Studio provides :laughing: :laughing: :laughing: ... where you just drag a GridView, change some properties in it to connect it to the database, and wa-la... you now have a working application.
+Because during that time, I really liked the drag-and-drop things that Visual Studio provides :laughing: :laughing: :laughing: ...
+You just drag a GridView, change some properties in it to connect it to the database, and wa-la... you now have a working application.

-In that kind of environment the presentation layer is tightly coupled to the data-access layer.
-Perhaps there was another way of doing it, but perhaps this was the only I know how to do it during that time.
+In that kind of environment, the presentation layer is tightly coupled to the data-access layer.
+Perhaps there was another way of doing it, but perhaps this was the only way I know how to do it during that time.

 Of course I later understood that these drag-and-drop things are evil...
-I mean, you would _not_ want to use it if you want your app to be manageable and scalable (or something like that).
+I mean, you would _not_ want to use it if you want your app to be maintainable (or something like that).

+**_The End_**

+:bow: